KingBenny101/sortapp/README.md

 - Model predictions are shown before labeling
 - Click "Useful 👍" or "Useless 👎" to label images
 - Use "Skip" to move to next image without labeling
-- Labeled images are automatically moved to appropriate folders
+- Labeled images are automatically copied to `labeled_output/`

 ### 4. Model Management